ichuang/pyqsp/README.md

 > :construction: Recent additions to this codebase exist in the same folder as the above main `*.py` files, named `sym_qsp_opt.py` and the currently exploratory `sym_qsp_plotting.py`, as well as tests for these new files in `test/test_sym_qsp_optimization.py` which is automatically run with the other tests, and might serve as a good best-practices read-through for the curious.
 The Chebyshev interpolation methods mentioned above have been added as internal arguments throughout `poly.py` using the `chebyshev_basis` (Boolean) flag and `cheb_samples` (positive integer) argument.

+> [!WARNING]
-> :warning: The code is structured such that TensorFlow is not imported by default, as its dependencies, size, and overall use have become cumbersome for most applications.
+> The code is structured such that TensorFlow is not imported by default, as its dependencies, size, and overall use have become cumbersome for most applications.
 If `qsp_model` and its derived methods are used, then TensorFlow is required.
 Currently tests for this module have also been silenced, and TensorFlow dependent functionality is not being actively maintained.

 ## Package requirements